Are you looking for a lucrative side hustle or full-time gig? Learn how to make money on YouTube.

 While every aspiring YouTuber’s goals are to monetize their channel with Adsense, ads may not be the most lucrative way to make money.
 Whether or not an individual achieves the monetization of their channel, there is the possibility of receiving sponsorships.
 YouTube sponsorships are similar to sports sponsorships.
 The concept is that if the content created is reaching an audience of people that a sponsor takes an interest in, they’ll offer to sponsor the YouTuber in exchange for the promotion of their product.

 For example, many pro athletes receive sponsorships from top athletic wear brands such as Nike or Under Armor.
 In the world of YouTube, it works the same way.
-However, content creators may be sought after from sponsors in all different areas with a variety of products and interests.
+However, content creators may be sought after by sponsors in all different areas with a variety of products and interests.
 An area in which a LOT of YouTube creators have found great success in is video games.
 Whether it’s recording themselves playing the game or commenting on the gaming of others, millions of dollars of income are being paid to content creators of this genre.
 Part of these successful YouTuber’s profits come from sponsors who have an interest in furthering their products in the video game world.

 Step 4: Transforming a YouTube Channel into Other Opportunities

 YouTube is an excellent method for aspiring individuals to earn a reputation and jumpstart their careers.
 Many performers have created content on YouTube to generate an audience to view their craft.
-Doing so allows them to gain popularity within the general public.
+Doing so allows them to gain popularity among the general public.
 The end goal is to receive views by companies or individuals who can offer them opportunities to perform.

 Gone are the days in which Norma Jean has to pack up her small suitcase and take a bus to LA or NYC.
 Now, instead of relocating and going on endless casting calls, aspiring performers can create a channel full of their work.
 If they exert the effort into creating enough content (while monetizing it), they have the chance to develop a broad enough audience and talent agents may contact them for opportunities.
 That method has worked well for several individuals in a variety of industries.
 For example, Laura Cleary is a popular YouTube comedy creator.
 She has a variety of characters and sketches that she created over several years that warrant a solid following of those who want to see Helen’s newest tactic to “smash.”